Small Business Law

 Finally, whether you have one or more employees, understanding the laws that govern the workplace and the employer-employee relationship can help you avoid possible lawsuits and help you comply with existing laws and regulations.
 Allow us to provide you with a check-up regarding your current workplace practices to determine what actions, if any, you should take to prevent legal problems and/or to come into compliance with state and federal laws.
 For example, maintaining good employee records regarding wages and discipline can help you if an employee accuses you of violating the Fair Labor Standards Act or challenges his or her denial of unemployment compensation.

-Rory B. Weiner, P.A. is a law office practicing Business Law, Civil Litigation, Real Estate Law, Closing Services, Short Sales, Probate and Wills & Trusts.
+Rory B. Weiner, P.A. is a law office practicing Business Law, Civil Litigation, Real Estate Law, Closing Services, Probate and Wills & Trusts.

-Our Law Firm offices are located in Brandon, Florida at the Lumsden Executive Park and in downtown Tampa at the Bank of Tampa Building.
+Our Law Firm office is located in Brandon, Florida at the Lumsden Executive Park.

 We also represent clients in Riverview, Apollo Beach, Seffner, Valrico, New Tampa,